rust-lang/blog.rust-lang.org/posts/inside-rust/2019-11-23-const-if-match.md

 This change will allow a great number of standard library functions to be made `const`.
 You can help with this process!
 To get started, here's a [list of numeric functions][const-int] that can be constified with little effort.
+Conversion to a `const fn` requires two steps.
+First, `const` is added to a function definition along with a `#[rustc_const_unstable]` attribute.
+This allows nightly users to call it in a const context.
+Then, after a period of experimentation, the attribute is removed and the constness of that function is stabilized.
+See [#61635] for an example of the first step and [#64028] for an example of the second.

 Personally, I've looked forward to this feature for a long time, and I can't wait to start playing with it.
 If you feel the same, I would greatly